 ‘We got to learn something new, and I don’t think it gets much better than that’

-The young artists produced a thoughtful display celebrating the DIY aesthetic of protest, showcasing the issues they feel passionate about with flair and insight.
+The young artists produced a thoughtful display celebrating the DIY aesthetic of protest, showcasing the issues they feel passionate about, which is currently on display at Islington Museum.

 The young people’s display accompanies the Echoes of Holloway Prison Exhibition at Islington Museum until the 8th October 2018.